jackc/edge/README.md

     Location.find_forest # [usa, canada] with all children and parents preloaded Location.find_tree usa.id # load a single tree.

-It also provides the with_descendents scope to get all currently selected nodes and all their descendents.
+It also provides the with_descendants scope to get all currently selected nodes and all their descendents.
 It can be chained after where scopes, but must not be used after any other type of scope.

-    Location.where(name: "Illinois").with_descendents.all # [illinois, chicago]
+    Location.where(name: "Illinois").with_descendants.all # [illinois, chicago]

 ## Benchmarks